kimfrie/datafold-docs/docs/development_testing/cloud.md

 ---
 sidebar_position: 2
 id: cloud
-title: Cloud
+title: Datafold Cloud
+sidebar_label: Cloud
+hide_table_of_contents: true
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Want to see even more? **Datafold Cloud** gives you insight into value-level changes.

-:::info
-Set up Datafold's [open-source data-diff](/development_testing/open_source) before configuring the cloud integration below.
+## See value-level impact as you develop in dbt.

+### Create a free Datafold Cloud account to view and save value-level impact reports generated while developing in your dbt local environment.

+:::tip Datafold in CI
+🔧 Interested in adding Datafold to your CI pipeline?
+[Let's talk!](https://calendly.com/d/zkz-63b-23q/see-a-demo?email=clay%20analytics%40datafold.com&first_name=Clay&last_name=Moeller&a1=) ☎️
 :::

+### Set up your dbt project

+Install Datafold's open source data-diff tool and update a few lines in your **dbt_project.yml** by [following these installation instructions](/development_testing/open_source).

-### Create an Account
+### Create a Datafold account

 If you don't already have a Datafold account, you can create one [here](https://app.datafold.com/org-signup).

-### Configure a Data Source
+### Configure a data source

 To configure a Data Source, navigate to **Settings** &rarr; **Integrations** &rarr; **Data warehouses** and click **Add new integration** and follow the prompts.
 For more information, check out our [Data Source configuration guides](/deployment_testing/data_sources).